jimmysmits/CloudNotes/Preparation-Exam.md

 ```
 <img src="https://miro.medium.com/max/1400/1*nC50N58BRmDPkIKGHQOqbA.png" width="700"/>[^2]

-### CHILD MODULES
+### Child modules

-Terraform allow having child modules, modules within modules.
-Basically is a directory with tf files, with others directories with others sub modules.
+Terraform allows for _child modules_, modules within modules, so to say.
+This basically is a directory with .tf files, within other directories with others sub modules.
 After add a subdirectory, remember to execute again `terraform init`

 <img src="https://miro.medium.com/max/1400/1*7OER_lXpP-25B1LKW1lPOw.png" width="700"/>[^2]

-### MODULE COMPOSITION
+### Module compositions
-The key features of modules are _re-usability_ and _Ccmposability_.
+The key features of modules are _re-usability_ and _composability_.
 Below are some patterns to keep in mind when creating flexible, re-usable and composable modules.

 > Keep a flat tree of module calls.
 Try to avoid having children modules that have their own children: The [Terraform documentation](https://www.terraform.io/language/modules/develop/composition#module-composition) recommends only one level of child modules.